 The goal of Clarion University's Office of Scholarships is to support the academic aspirations of prospective and current students.
 The office is dedicated to helping students financially access a quality education.

-All students also are encouraged to fill out a Free Application for Federal Student Aid, which increases your odds of receiving additional financial support through grants
+All students are encouraged to fill out a Free Application for Federal Student Aid, which increases your odds of receiving additional financial support through grants

 and other types of financial aid.
 When researching scholarships, be aware of scholarship

 deadlines, scholarship contacts and certain preferences established by some donors.

 Clarion University is now reviewing incoming freshman for the 2021 academic year for scholarships under a test optional policy.
 The university now offers both merit and need-based scholarships.
 Students will automatically be considered for merit scholarships upon admission to the university based upon their GPA (and class rank, if available).
 If SAT and/or ACTs are available, we do encourage students to submit them, however, they are not required.

 Students will be considered for a Clarion Grant (need-based scholarships) upon receipt of their FAFSA form.
 All students are highly encouraged to submit their FAFSA form for full consideration.
 Priority scholarship application deadline is March 1, 2021.

 The types of scholarships available to Clarion University prospective and returning students include: